asafdav2/questions_blog/source/_posts/2014-12-03-horse_roce.markdown

 ---
 layout: post
-title: "Horse Race"
+title: "Car Race"
 date: 2014-12-03 21:55:07 +0200
 comments: true
 categories: [Javascript]
 ---

-**Question**: In this question we model a horse race.
-The race is initialized with a length and an array of speeds for each horse.
-When a horse wins, you should print an appropriate message to the console.
-During the race, the client can call update(horse_id, speed).
+**Question**: In this question we model a car race.
+The race is initialized with a length and an array of speeds for each car.
+When a car wins, you should print an appropriate message to the console.
+During the race, the client can call update(car_id, speed).

 **Solution**: